Editor’s Note:

 Balenciaga released its holiday ad campaign in November of this year and was almost immediately met with widespread backlash from long-time fans and outsiders alike.

 The shoot featured young children holding teddy bear bags surrounded by bondage items and, in some cases, alcohol.
-The execution left many parents of young children incredibly disturbed and more than a little disgusted.
+The execution left many parents of young children incredibly disturbed.

 The concept took inspiration from award-winning National Geographic photographer Gabriele Galimberti’s “Toy Stories” collection, which featured children from all over the world standing in rooms with their toys.

-How such an innocent concept went so horribly wrong with a team of people working to bring it to life is beyond me.
+How such an innocent concept went so horribly wrong with a team of people working to bring it to life is hard to deconstruct.
+But not so impossible that it couldn’t have been avoided.

 According to Galimberti, Balenciaga invited him to photograph for them in the same style as his original collection but wanted to provide different props for the set to give it a ‘punk’ feel.